Ar-maan05/mcp-persist/CONTRIBUTING.md

 ```

 Each Postgres test drops and recreates its own table, so it doesn't wipe
-unrelated data — but still use a throwaway database.
+unrelated data, but still use a throwaway database.
 CI provides a Postgres
 service container and sets this automatically.

 When adding behavior to a backend, please cover it with a test.
 The Redis tests